General national economic measures

 Business and other expected losses

-With the entire festival summer getting cancelled as of yesterday, the fear is that many of those won't come back in 2021 despite being eligible for some of the support programmes.
-The same goes for booking agencies.
-While labels are definitely loosing out on a lot right now, it is not yet to the level where their existence all-together is threatened.
+With the entire festival summer 2020 getting cancelled, the fear was that many of those wouldn't come back in 2021 despite being eligible for some of the support programmes.
+The same for booking agencies.
+In 2020, at the time it was felt that while labels were definitely loosing out on a lot, it had not reached the level where their existence all-together was under threat.

 For more info: